Optimize your ROI with SaaS marketing metrics: key indicators that measure the effectiveness of your marketing efforts in driving business growth.

 .50 x 100 = 50% lead velocity rate

 In other words, your leads are increasing by 50% month-over-month (MoM).
-Keeping an eye on this will determine if your campaigns are increasing, maintaining, or decreasing in effectiveness.
+Monitoring this will determine whether your campaigns are increasing, maintaining, or decreasing in effectiveness.

 9. Freemium conversion rate

-This may be the case if you have more people canceling after the freemium than crossing over to a paid plan.
+This may be the case if more people cancel after the freemium than switch to a paid plan.

 10. Customer churn rate

-If you have a high customer churn rate, it may be time to look at what’s causing it.
-Maybe it’s an issue with onboarding, or there’s a feature missing your customers’ needs.
+If you have a high customer churn rate, it may be time to examine what’s causing it.
+Maybe it’s an issue with onboarding or a feature that doesn’t meet your customers’ needs.

 By tracking customer churn, you can identify when there’s an issue and then use surveys or tools like Hotjar to find ways to improve.